nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 *Owner version.*

 With this view the **owner** can view and search the products in the inventory.
 The products are shown by a table.
-For each product the table shows: the name , the quantity, the supplier, the expiration, the price, the barcode, the discount and if is sold.
+For each product the table shows: the name, the quantity, the supplier, the expiration, the price, the barcode, the discount and if is sold.
 1. The **system** shows in the table all products.
 2. The **owner** can search the products: by barcode, by name, by supplier and by price range with the searchbox at the bottom.
 The search is performed when he/she presses the search button.
 3. The **system** shows in the table all the products that matches with the search criteria, if any.

 The **owner** can go back to her/his *home* by clicking on the home button.
 (Page 0.4)
-The **owner** can log out by clicking on the LogOut button.
+The **owner** can *log out* by clicking on the LogOut button.
 (Page 0.1)
 The **owner** can go to the *low stock products* view by clicking on the relative button.
 (Page 2.1)
 The **owner** can go to the *add new products* view by clicking on the relative button.
 (Page 3.1)
 The **owner** can go to the *edit product information* view by clicking on the relative button.
 (Page 6.1)